Best Cheap Health Insurance in Montana (2026)

 Gold plans have the highest monthly costs, but you'll pay less when you get medical care.
 That makes Gold plans the best choice if you have ongoing medical needs.

-Silver plans have average rates and middle-of-the-road costs that you're responsible for paying when you visit the doctor.
-Silver plans are a good choice if you see the doctor just a few times per year.
+Silver plans have slightly lower rates and middle-of-the-road costs that you're responsible for paying when you visit the doctor.
+Silver plans can be a good choice if you qualify for discounts and see the doctor just a few times per year.

 Bronze plans have the cheapest average rates, but you'll pay a lot of money before most coverage starts.
 That means you should only choose a Bronze plan if you're in good health and can afford a large, unexpected medical bill.

 Plan tiers don't have anything to do with the services you get.
-A Bronze and a Gold plan may offer the same benefits.
-The only difference is how you pay for coverage.
+A Bronze and a Gold plan may offer coverage for the same medical services.
+The difference is how much you pay when you split medical bills with your insurance company.

 Gold plans: Best if you have frequent medical needs